apirelahgit/DevopsCCTI/PULL_REQUEST_TEMPLATE.md

 - [ ] **fix/hotfix/patch:** corrección de un bug esperado o inesperado (i.e. links rotos)
 - [ ] **test:** agregar tests a un feature existente que no cuenta con los mismos (i.e. unit testing del componente de login)
 - [ ] **style:** Se aplicó formato, comas y puntos faltantes, etc; Sin cambios en el código.

+### Changes details

+- Detail one
+- Detail two
+  ...

+## Checklist antes de la revisión del request
+- [ ] I have performed a self-review of my code
+- [ ] If it is a core feature, I have added thorough tests.
+- [ ] Do we need to implement analytics?
+- [ ] Will this be part of a product update?
+If yes, please write one phrase about this update.

 ## How Has This Been Tested?